valory-xyz/IEKit/README.md

 # IEKit
-An autonomous service implementing a decentralized Impact Evaluator built with the [open-autonomy](https://github.com/valory-xyz/open-autonomy) framework.
+An autonomous service implementing a decentralized Impact Evaluator built with the [Open Autonomy](https://docs.autonolas.network/open-autonomy/) framework.
 The service tracks mentions to [@autonolas](https://twitter.com/autonolas) on Twitter, assigns scores to them and writes those scores to a [Ceramic](https://ceramic.network/) stream.
 It then reads verified wallets (a mapping between Wwitter handles and Ethereum addresses) from another Ceramic stream, checks for users that have minted a token, and updates their token metadata according to their scores so NFT images are upgraded over time.

 ## Architecture